Tanger Outlets Blowing Rock announces applications for 2022 TangerKIDS Grant

-BLOWING ROCK – Applications are now open for the 2022 TangerKIDS Grants Program, with program updates to incorporate the company’s mission, vision and values.
+BLOWING ROCK – Applications are now open for the 2022 TangerKIDS Grants Program, with new updates to incorporate the company’s mission, vision and values.

 Teachers and other education leaders are encouraged to apply for grants that meet their school’s specific needs.